-Over 500 players currently populate the industry and the estimated output across all grades is about 10 million metric tonnes per annum (MTPA).
-Imports still do not supply any significant proportion of the total demand.
+Over 600 players currently populate the industry and the estimated output across all grades is about 11.5 million metric tonnes per annum (MTPA).
 The three broad segments of the market are Writing and Printing Grades (Cultural), Packaging Grades (Industrial) and Newsprint.